-Top Ten Things To Ask Your Therapist
+Top Ten Things To Ask Your Massage Therapist

-As professional massage therapist we usually follow a protocol about draping, that is covering our clients with towels.
 We keep all areas covered that are not being massaged except during Ka Huna massages where we drape with sarongs.
 With towel draping, the area being massaged will warm up, so we need to keep the other areas of the body toweled and warm.
 You will feel cocooned under your towel and this gives you a real sense of comfort.

 What if my body makes noises?